-1. Context Communication
+1. Context in Communication

-Context refers to the environment of communication in which the interaction happens or takes places.
+Context refers to the environment of communication in which the interaction happens or takes place.
 Communication context is the prime element of every communication process that controls the communication process among senders and receivers.
-The most common five communication contexts are intrapersonal, interpersonal, group, public and mass communication settings.
-Additionally, this context may be physical, historical, psychological, social, chronological, or cultural.
-For example, you may feel comfortable sharing your personal information with close friends rather than colleagues.
-You will not speak to an unknown person as you talk to your wife.
+The most common five communication contexts are intrapersonal, interpersonal, group, public, and mass communication settings.
+Additionally, this context may be physical, historical, psychological, social, chronological or cultural.
+For example, you may feel comfortable sharing your personal information with your close friend rather than colleagues.
+You will not speak to unknown person as you talk to your wife.
 So, the context of communication sets the environment of the communication process.

-Example of context in communication are: Ela is talking to her husband informally, so she feels very comfortable.
+Example of context in communication

+For example, Ela is talking to her husband informally, so she feels so comfortable.
 Therefore, the social context has been designed from this communication process.
 It is also interpersonal context as they communicate face to face.